missionpinball/mpf-docs/events/shot_profile_hit.rst

 The shot called (shot) was just hit with the profile (profile) active.

-Note that there are three events posted when a shot is hit, each with variants of the shot name, profile, and current state, allowing you to key in on the specific granularity you need.
+Note that there are four events posted when a shot is hit, each with variants of the shot name, profile, and current state, allowing you to key in on the specific granularity you need.